Marcell Ozuna Preview, Player Props: Braves vs. Cubs

-Marcell Ozuna -- hitting .282 with four doubles, two home runs, four walks and nine RBI in his past 10 games -- will be in action for the Atlanta Braves versus the Chicago Cubs, with Justin Steele on the mound, on September 26 at 7:20 PM ET.
+After batting .282 with four doubles, two home runs, four walks and 10 RBI in his past 10 games, Marcell Ozuna and the Atlanta Braves face the Chicago Cubs (who will start Jameson Taillon) at 7:20 PM ET on Wednesday.

 Sportsbook Promo Codes